 - Serve with mascarpone cream, whipped cream, or a dollop of crème fraiche.
 You can also sprinkle with powdered sugar.

-Mascarpone Cream Ingredients
+Optional Mascarpone Cream Directions:

 - Whip: In a large mixing bowl, with an electric mixer on medium to high speed, beat the whipping cream, xanthan gum, and powder sugar until stiff peaks form.

 - Add Mascarpone: Add the soft mascarpone cheese until is well combined.
 Do not over mix.

 - If you want, you can do the decoration use a pastry bag and make little stars like shown in the photo.